Manon Awst

 Manon Awst is a Welsh artist who makes sculptures, installations and performances exploring themes of place, identity and landscape.

-Awst grew up in Anglesey, and studied Architecture at the University of Cambridge.
-She lived in Berlin and collaborated with German artist Benjamin Walther between 2007-2017.
-Besides her art career, Awst also writes poetry.
+Awst grew up in Anglesey, and studied architecture at the University of Cambridge.
+She lived in Berlin and collaborated with German artist Benjamin Walther between 2007 and 2017.
+Besides her art career, Awst also writes poetry and is based in Caernarfon, Wales.

+She has been selected to represent Wales in Venice at the Venice Biennale in 2026 in collaboration with artist-writer Dylan Huw.

 Biography

-Growing up on Anglesey in North Wales, speaking Welsh as her first language, Awst attended Ysgol Uwchradd Bodedern and went on to study Architecture at Cambridge University.
+Growing up on Anglesey in North Wales, speaking Welsh as her first language, Awst attended Ysgol Uwchradd Bodedern and went on to study architecture at Cambridge University.
 She was awarded the Architecture Scholarship at the National Eisteddfod of Wales in 2004 before moving to Berlin as part of the art collective Pankof Bank, with artist Simon Fujiwara and architect Sam Causer.
 Their main projects were Pankof Bank Architects at the Architecture Foundation, London and Suppermarket for Deptford X festival, 2005.

 From 2006 she worked as part of artist-duo Awst & Walther, exhibiting in the Boros Collection, Kunstmuseum Wolfsburg, Kunstverein Nürnberg, Cass Sculpture Foundation and National Museum Cardiff.

 In 2013-15 she studied Artistic Research at the Royal College of Art, London and received a Creative Wales Award from the Arts Council of Wales in 2015, establishing a studio in Caernarfon.
 She is also known as a Welsh poet, having been a founding member of the female poet group Cywion Cranogwen and participating regularly at events such as Y Talwrn and Ymryson y Beirdd.

+She received a Future Wales Fellowship in 2023-25 awarded by Arts Council Wales and Natural Resources Wales and a Henry Moore Institute Research Fellowship in 2025.